SalamanderCtesiphon/davegraynextjstutoriallesson06/my-app/blogposts/web3-and -the-future-of-internet.md

 ---
-title: 'Web3's impact on the future of web development'
+title: "Web3's impact on the future of web development"
 date: '2023-09-26'
 ---